SydAsif/SydAsif.github.io/_posts/misc/2022-07-16-docker-networking.md

 root@daf6ab851974:/home#
 ```

 The command above connects us to a bash shell at /home inside the container.
 In this environment, all the tools that were installed during the build process are available to us.
-To leave the container type _exit_ command will disconnect and shut the container.
+To leave the container type _exit_ command will disconnect and shutdown the container.

-We can connect to the container by using this command:
+We can connect to the container again by using this command:

 ```console
 $ docker start netmiko